ericdequ/GovCon/data/blog/maximizing_the_benefits_of_the_women_owned_small_business_wosb_program.md

 ## Maximizing the Benefits of the Women-Owned Small Business (WOSB) Program

 The Women-Owned Small Business (WOSB) Federal Contracting Program is a valuable resource for women entrepreneurs seeking to tap into the lucrative world of government contracts.
 This program not only opens doors to new business opportunities but also empowers women-owned businesses to thrive in a competitive market.
-In this article, we'll explore the essentials of the WOSB program, from eligibility requirements to certification processes and success strategies.
+In this article, well explore the essentials of the WOSB program, from eligibility requirements to certification processes and success strategies.

 ### Understanding the WOSB Program